stefannut/homelab/ROADMAP.md

 ---

-## Future Integrations

-Longer-horizon items that depend on the maturity of both this repository and the networking (`opnsense`) repository.
-These are intentionally less concrete, as they depend on how the above improvements land in practice.

 ### Cross-Repo Automation with the Networking Repository

-- Explore a coordinated deployment trigger between this repository and the `opnsense` repository — for example, a new service's Compose definition automatically signaling a required reverse-proxy or firewall-rule change, without merging the two repositories' concerns.
 - Investigate a shared, minimal "contract" (e.g., a machine-readable manifest of exposed ports/hostnames per service) that the networking repository can consume, preserving separation of concerns while reducing manual coordination between the two layers.

 ### Secrets Management Evolution